YourRoots by Genomelink

 Children(s): James ✔️

-The story of Matthew C. Parker began in 1814 in Weakley Creek, Giles, Tennessee, USA.
-Matthew C. Parker married Sarah Ann Oglesby, and had children including James Monroe Adolphus "Doc" PARKER ✔️.
+In 1814, Matthew C. Parker entered the world in Weakley Creek, Giles, Tennessee, USA, born to Zachariah Parker And Christina Ann Benthal.
+Matthew C. Parker married Sarah Ann Oglesby, and had children including James Monroe Adolphus Doc Parker.
 Matthew C. Parker passed away in 1863 in Giles, Tennessee, United States.

 Find more search results for Matthew Parker